hpe-storage/scod/docs/partners/vmware/index.md

 * [Deploying a Kubernetes Cluster on vSphere with CSI and CPI](https://cloud-provider-vsphere.sigs.k8s.io/tutorials/kubernetes-on-vsphere-with-kubeadm.html)

 !!!
 Note
-    The following is a simplified single-site configuration to demonstrate how to deploy the vSphere CPI and CSI Driver.
+    The following is a simplified single-site configuration to demonstrate how to deploy the vSphere CPI and CSI drivers.
 Make sure to adapt the configuration to match your environment and needs.

 ##### Create a CPI ConfigMap